 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Walnut has relatively fewer families with younger children, and/or college students.
 Combined, this makes Walnut a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Walnut is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Walnut doesn't have a public transportation system that people use for their commute.

 The per capita income in Walnut in 2022 was $19,318, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $77,272 for a family of four.
 However, Walnut contains both very wealthy and poor people as well.
 Walnut also has one of the higher rates of people living in poverty in the nation, with 35.89% of its population below the federal poverty line.